MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 The [Q# libraries](xref:microsoft.quantum.libraries.overview) will help you keep your code high-level, enabling you to run complex quantum operations without having to design low-level operation sequences.
 The [`Microsoft.Quantum.Sdk` NuGet package](https://www.nuget.org/packages/Microsoft.Quantum.Sdk/) automatically includes the Q# [standard library](xref:microsoft.quantum.libraries.overview.standard.intro), which provides a set of essential and very useful functions and operations that can be used when writing quantum programs in Q#.

-In addition to the standard library, the QDK includes a [quantum chemistry library](xref:microsoft.quantum.libraries.overview-chemistry.concepts.overview), a [quantum machine learning library](xref:microsoft.quantum.libraries.overview#quantum-machine-learning-library), and a [quantum numeric library](xref:microsoft.quantum.libraries-numerics.usage).
+In addition to the standard library, the QDK includes a [quantum chemistry library](xref:microsoft.quantum.libraries.overview-chemistry.concepts.overview) for simulating quantum dynamics and electronic structure problems on quantum computers, a [quantum machine learning library](xref:microsoft.quantum.libraries.overview#quantum-machine-learning-library) which provides an implementation of the sequential classifiers that take advantage of quantum computing to run hybrid quantum/classical machine learning experiments, and a [quantum numeric library](xref:microsoft.quantum.libraries-numerics.usage) which provides support for a wide range of numerics functionality.

 ### Tools for developers